Optimizing wheel loader performance -- an end-to-end approach: Results

 \section{Results}

 We test the look-ahead search algorithm considering a wheel loader performing a task of $N=15$ sequential loading cycles.
 First, we analyze the greedy strategy (prediction horizon $d=1$) and compare it using the load optimizing and the nominal strategies.
 Next, we analyze the look-ahead tree search algorithm with different search depths to examine the effect of the prediction horizon.
+The weights were fixed at $ \bm{w}= [2,1,1]$ such that production (loaded mass) and cost (loading time, mechanical work) contribute equally to the overall loading performance.

-The initial pile surface $\bm{H}_1$ features a trapezoidal prism, 1.8 m tall with a $30^\circ$ slope at the front, with added Perlin noise \cite{perlin1985image}.
+The initial pile surface $\bm{H}_1$ features a trapezoidal prism, 1.8 m tall with a $30^\circ$ slope at the front, with Perlin noise \cite{perlin1985image} added to the surface to avoid ending up in the same local minima.
 A representative initial pile surface is illustrated in Fig.~\ref{fig:initial_pile_state}.

-The location and orientation of the receiver are fixed at $\bm{x}^\text{dump} = [x, y, \theta] = [-12.0, -3.0, -30.0^\text{o}]$.
-The dig locations are constrained within $-5.0 \leq x \leq 8.0$ and $0.0 \leq y \leq 6.0$.
+The location and orientation of the receiver are fixed at $\bm{x}^\text{dump} = [x, y, \theta] = [-12.0\text{ m}, -3.0\text{ m}, -30.0^\text{o}]$.
+The dig locations are constrained within $-5.0\text{ m} \leq x \leq 8.0\text{ m}$ and $0.0\text{ m} \leq y \leq 6.0\text{ m}$.
 The \texttt{listup} function generates candidate dig locations $\tilde{\bm{x}}^\text{dig}$ with a spacing of 1\,m.